Western New York Flash: 2016

-2017
+2017-18

 On March 7, 2017, the Flash announced that they would join the United Women's Soccer for their upcoming season, with the team playing matches in Buffalo for the first time since 2010.
-This is the fifth league overall that the Flash have played in during their nine years of existence.
+This was the fifth league overall that the Flash played in during their ten seasons of existence.
 Gary Bruce, an assistant under Paul Riley, was named the new head coach.
+The team folded after the 2018 season, with a youth academy continuing on.

 Stadiums

 In 2009 the team played their home games at Orchard Park High School Field, in Orchard Park, New York, 15 miles south-east of downtown Buffalo, New York, and trained daily at the nearby Sahlen's Sports Park in Elma, New York.
 In 2010 the team played home games at the Demske Sports Complex at Canisius College in Buffalo, New York.

 In February 2011, the Sahlen family obtained the naming rights to Marina Auto Stadium in Rochester, which was called Sahlen's Stadium from 2011 through 2015.
 After that time, the team played their home games in Rochester.

 The stadium has a seating capacity of 13,768.
-The stadium's highest attendance record was set on July 20, 2011 at 15,404 during a match between the Flash and magicJack (led by player-coach and Rochester native, Abby Wambach) after the 2011 FIFA Women's World Cup.
+The stadium's highest attendance record was set on July 20, 2011, at 15,404 during a match between the Flash and magicJack (led by player-coach and Rochester native, Abby Wambach) after the 2011 FIFA Women's World Cup.
 The game was also the largest single-game crowd in WPS history.

-The UWS Flash play most of their home matches at Niagara University, with one match in 2017 played at All-High Stadium.
+The UWS Flash (2017–18) played most of their home matches at Niagara University, with one match in 2017 played at All-High Stadium.

 Colors and badge

-The Flash's home colors were white and away colors are red.
+The Flash's home colors were white and away colors red.
 The Flash logo was designed to reflect that of Sahlen's, the team's parent company.